Falmouth-Games-Academy/comp110-coding-task-2/README.md

 This project is being developed in the Group Desktop Game [Level Generation Branch](https://github.com/NecroReindeer/comp150-desktop-game/tree/level-generation).
 The full source and component integrated into it can be found it that repository.

 Regarding the Learning Space submission: The files that contain code relevant to the level generation are included in the submission.
-The classses and methods that were developed **specifically** for the level generation process are as follows:
+The classses and methods that were developed **specifically** for the level component in this submisssion are as follows:

 ###Relevent classes and methods
 ####Level